BLuckoo/Module-2-Challenge---VBA/README.md

 ### The TERP stock was the only non-performing stock with a negative return of 7.2%.
 ###
 ### **The code for this subroutine took 1.046875 seconds to run.**
+### The following file contains the code for this analysis:
 ###
 ###
 ### The following are the results for the 2018 Dataset prior to the refactoring exercise: https://github.com/BLuckoo/Module-2-Challenge---VBA/blob/main/VBA_Challenge_2018.PNG
 ### Unlike 2017, in 2018 most of the stocks had negative returns.
 Only ENPH and RUN had positive returns of 81.9% and 84% respectively.
 ###
 ### **The code for this subroutine ran in 1.0625 seconds.**
+### The following file contains the code for this analysis: